 Blind Letterpress

-Blind letterpress creates an impression into the card and is just letterpressing without the use of any ink – it's created using the same negative and plate process as letterpressing with ink, but the result is a tactile impression, without any colour.
+Blind letterpress creates an impression into the card and is just letterpressing without the use of any ink – the result is a tactile impression, without any colour.
+The impression is best with double-thick (duplexed) light coloured stocks so there is more shadow to define the design.

 Embossing

-Embossing is a beautiful, permanently raised area that is just so hard to resist running your fingers over (don’t say we didn’t warn you!) without colour.
+Embossing is a beautiful, permanently raised area that is just so hard to resist running your fingers over without colour.

 Two custom made plates fit into each other with precision, so that when the paper is pressed between them, the raised plate forces the stock into the recessed plate.